 - Sit down with legs stretched out, spine straight and hands on the sides of the hips.

-- Bend both the legs- bring right knee directly over the left knee.
+- Bend both the legs- bring the right knee directly over the left knee.

 - Heels are gently touching the buttocks/ hips.
 Toes pointing out